 Network Deputy Director, Biomarker & Discovery Research

-Laurence Turka, MD, is the Harold and Ellen Danser Professor of Surgery at Harvard Medical School and Co-Director of the Transplantation Biology Research Center of Massachusetts General Hospital.
+Laurence Turka, MD, is a Professor of Surgery (part-time) at Harvard Medical School and Massachusetts General Hospital.
 He is an internationally recognized expert in the areas of immune tolerance and transplantation immunology.
 His contributions include pioneering work in the areas of the use of costimulatory blockade to induce transplantation tolerance, the role of deletion in the induction of peripheral tolerance and the barrier to tolerance which is created by non-specific T cell deletion.
 Dr. Turka currently serves as the Chief Scientific Officer and Head of Early Development of Rheos Medicines, a company studying the metabolism of immune cells as a means to develop new treatments for autoimmune diseases.